 6. Or spot clean with baby wipes

-Baby wipes, make up removers... all of these are good for removing the odd dirty spot from your walls.
-Choose eco-friendly ones and don't flush them down the toilet to be environmentally friendly.
+Baby wipes (opens in new tab), make-up removers... all of these are good for removing the odd dirty spot from your walls.
+Choose biodegradable ones and don't flush them down the toilet to be environmentally friendly.

 If you’re heading to your cleaning cupboard to find the right products to clean painted walls with, step away from anything containing alcohol or harsh chemicals.
 These ingredients can break down your paint surfaces and leave your walls in more of a mess than when you first started.